-Find out why 1M+ businesses use Shopify's powerful and easy to use ecommerce builder.
+Find out why 1M+ businesses use Shopify’s powerful and easy to use ecommerce website builder.
 Start your free trial now!

 Why This Shopify Review?

-The cool part about this review is that it was written by someone who started a business from scratch on Shopify a few years ago and has since become an avid user.
+The cool part about this Shopify.com review is that it was written by someone who started a business from scratch on Shopify a few years ago and has since become an avid user.

-However, I’m no stranger to a wide range of other ecommerce platforms, including BigCommerce, 3dcart, Wix, Squarespace, WooCommerce, and Magento.
+However, I’m no stranger to a wide range of other ecommerce tools, including BigCommerce, 3dcart, Wix, Squarespace, WooCommerce, and Magento.
 Later on, we’ll compare how Shopify stands out compared to those major competitors, as well as what exactly this reviewer was selling on those websites.